jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (c) includes any other fee or charge prescribed to be a fee for the purposes of this Act; but (d) does not include a fee referred to in section 67 of the Financial Markets Authority Act 2011 or charged under regulations made under section 228(1)﻿(a) except in the context of those provisions
   - **FMA** means the Financial Markets Authority established under Part 2 of the Financial Markets Authority Act 2011
+  - **foreign superannuation withdrawal** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **gross salary or wages** means salary or wages before the deduction of tax (as tax is defined in section 3(1) of the Tax Administration Act 1994)
   - **guardian** has the same meaning as in the Care of Children Act 2004, but excludes a Oranga Tamariki guardian
   - **holding account** means the Inland Revenue KiwiSaver Holding Account established by the Commissioner under section 72